William II, Lord of Béthune

 William II, Lord of Béthune, nicknamed William the Red (Guillaume II « le Roux » de Bethune; d.
-April 1214) was French nobleman.
+April 1214) was a French nobleman.
 He was a ruling Lord of Béthune, Richebourg and Warneton, as well as hereditary advocatus of the Abbey of St. Vaast, near Arras.

 Family

 He was a member of the influential House of Bethune, who had their ancestral seat in Béthune in the Artois region.
 He was the second son of Lord Robert V, nicknamed Robert the Red, and his wife Adelaide of Saint-Pol.
 His brothers were: